divaprotocol/oracles/README.md

 ```

 ### Transfer fee claim
-In general, the `msg.sender` is entitled to the fee payment.
-If the data provider is a smart contract, the smart contract will be entitled to claim the fee.
-The contract needs to implement a logic who to transfer the fee payment to by using the following function:
+By default, the account reporting the final vlaue is entitled to claim the fee.
+If the data provider is a smart contract, the smart contract will be entitled to claim that fee.
+Additional logic needs to be implemented within such contracts to transfer the fee payment by using the following function:
 ```
 transferFeeClaim(
     address _recipient,